Ivaylo Chochev

-Ivaylo Lyudmilov Chochev (Ивайло Людмилов Чочев; born 18 February 1993) is a Bulgarian footballer who plays as a midfielder for the First League side CSKA 1948 and the Bulgarian national team.
+Ivaylo Lyudmilov Chochev (Ивайло Людмилов Чочев; born 18 February 1993) is a Bulgarian professional footballer who plays as a midfielder for Ludogorets Razgrad and the Bulgarian national team.

 Career

 Early career

 Born in Pleven, Chochev began his career with local club Spartak Pleven, before moving to Chavdar Etropole in 2008.

 CSKA Sofia

 On 16 January 2013, Chochev joined A Group club CSKA Sofia.
 He made his debut in a 2–0 home win against Chernomorets Burgas on 10 March 2013.

 Chochev swiftly became a regular starter.
 During 2013–14 season he established himself as a key member of the team.
 On 12 February 2014, it was officially announced that Chochev had signed a new three-year contract and doubled his previous salary.

 Palermo

 On 11 July 2014, Chochev moved to Serie A club Palermo, signing a three-year contract.
 Monaco and Wolfsburg were also keen on signing him but were not able to come to an agreement in time.
 Chochev scored his first goal for Palermo on 8 August, netting the tenth in a 12–0 pre-season friendly win over Calciochiese.
 He made his Serie A debut on 5 October against Empoli, coming on for the last 18 minutes in place of Franco Vázquez as Palermo lost 1–0 at Stadio Carlo Castellani.
 On 19 October, Chochev started for first time, playing 66 minutes in a 2–1 home win over Cesena.
 He scored his first Serie A goal on 12 April 2015, in a 3–1 away win over Udinese at Stadio Friuli.
 A week later on 19 April 2015, he scored another two goals against Genoa in a 2–1 home victory.
 His outstanding performances, both against Udinese and Genoa, saw him being named Man of the Match twice.
 On 22 June 2015, Chochev signed a new five-year contract.

 On 25 September 2017, he provided two assists in a 2–1 home win over Pro Vercelli.
 He scored his first league goal of the season and received the man of the match award in a 2–2 away draw against Pescara on 3 November.
 He scored a volley from outside the box on 19 May 2018, in the last match of the regular season against Salernitana, in a 0-2 away win.